 The Alabama House last week passed SB 191, which is designed to improve transparency in civil asset forfeiture cases in the state.
 Having passed both houses of the legislature unanimously, the bill now moves to Governor Kay Ivey’s docket for her to approve.

-Civil asset forfeiture is the legal process where police make take possession of an individual’s property—such as a car, home, or cash—if it is suspected of being involved in a crime.
+Civil asset forfeiture is the legal process where police may take possession of an individual’s property—such as a car, home, or cash—if it is suspected of being involved in a crime.
 In most states, criminal charges are not required for property to be taken, let alone a criminal conviction.

 “Hundreds of Alabamians lose cash, cars, and other property under this practice every year,” said Robyn Hyden of the nonprofit Alabama Arise.
 “Many of them are never convicted of a crime—or even charged with one.
 And many people can’t afford to hire a lawyer to challenge these seizures in court.”